Published Date: Apr 11th, 2025

 How long will the East Basin carpark be closed for?

-To allow for a safe and swift build of the new lifeboat station, the East Basin carpark will be closed for the duration of the build project.
-The work should take around 18-months to complete.
+To allow for a safe and swift build of the new lifeboat station, it was originally planned for the whole East Basin carpark to be closed for the duration of the build project.
+However, the RNLI are now working with Fife Council and the contractor to see if part of the car park and beach access can remain open through the duration of the project.

 Where will visitors to the town be able to park?